We are working towards our sixth green flag.

 Global Citizenship – Litter and Waste

-You can read a great deal about our work HERE on THIS LINK
+You can read a great deal about our work on our GREEN SCHOOL BLOG HERE on THIS LINK

 What is Global Citizenship?